determined-ai/determined/.github/pull_request_template.md

 <!---
 Lead with the intended commit body in this description field.
 For breaking changes, please include "BREAKING CHANGE:" at the beginning of your commit body.
-At minimum, this section should include a bracketed reference to the Jira ticket, e.g. "[DET-1234]".
+At a minimum, this section should include a bracketed reference to the Jira ticket, e.g. "[DET-1234]".
 When squash-and-merging, copy this directly into the description field.
 -->